cschladetsch/Pyro/Readme.md

 ## Overview

+**Note: The build is only failing due to some experimental tests that intend to fail.
+The actual code builds fine.**

 *Pyro* is a cross-platform collection of .Net libraries supporting object persistence, networking, and a coroutine micro-kernel.

 Each major component has its own project, and its own `Readme.md` file.